the-other-mariana/parallel-computing-cuda/09132021/README.md

 ## Error Management in CUDA

-CUDA provides a way to handle errors that involve **exceeded GPU capacities** or **GPU malfunctioning**.
+CUDA provides a way to handle errors that involve **exceeded GPU capacities** or **GPU malfunctioning**: the hardest errors to find out.
 These are not logic nor syntax errors.

-- `cudaError_t` is a CUDA type that is really an integer, and this number gives us a hint.
+- `cudaError_t` is a CUDA type given to handle errors, that is really an integer, and this number gives us a hint about the possible error.
 Every CUDA function returns an error that can be stored in this type.
-The only CUDA funtcion that doesnt return a `cudaError_t` variable is a kernel itself: it must return void.
+The only CUDA function that doesnt return a `cudaError_t` variable is a kernel itself: it must return void.

 ```c++
 cudaError_t error;
 error = cudaMalloc((void**)&ptr, size);
 ```

-## Types of Errors
+## Types of Errors (Most Common)

-- `cudaSuccess = 0`: successful execution
+- `cudaSuccess = 0`: The API call returned with no errors.
+In query calls, this also means the query is complete.
+Successful execution.

 - `cudaErrorInvalidValue = 1`: This indicates that one or more parameters passed to the API function call is not within an acceptable range of values.
 An enum param in a CUDA function that you didnt match, or a different data type sent.

-- `cudaErrorMemoryAllocation = 2`: the API call failed because it was unable to allocate enough memory to perform the operation.
-When you do not have enough space in memory: you would normally write on memory outside of your array, but if there is no more mem left, this happens.
+- `cudaErrorMemoryAllocation = 2`: the API call failed because it was unable to allocate enough memory to perform the requested operation.
+When you do not have/allocate enough space in kernel memory for a requested instruction: you would normally write on memory outside of your array, but if there is no more mem left, this happens.

-- `cudaErrorInvalidConfiguration = 9`: When you exceed the max num of blocks or threads of the GPU card.
+- `cudaErrorInvalidConfiguration = 9`: This indicates that a kernel launch is requesting resources that can never be satisfied with the current device.
+Requesting too many shared memory per block than supported, as well as requesting too many threads or blocks.
+This happens when you have an invalid kernel config (grid/blocks): when you exceed the max num of blocks per grid or threads of the GPU card.

 - `cudaErrorInvalidMemcpyDirection = 21`: the direction of the memcpy passed to API call is not one of the types specified by cudaMemcpyKind.
 You put another word, basically.